 Rodd brings his deep experience and knowledge gained during over 35 years in practice to assist clients achieve their commercial objectives.

 He has an intimate understanding of the law and market practices relevant to company takeovers and schemes of arrangement.
 He is the author of the well-known book, Takeovers Law & Strategy (5th Edition, 2017).
-He lectures in takeovers, mergers and acquisitions to postgraduate students at the University of Melbourne and in the MBA course at the Melbourne Business School (since 2008).
+He conducts the takeovers masters subject at the University of Melbourne and lectures in the MBA course at the Melbourne Business School (since 2008).
 Rodd was a member of the Takeovers Panel, the main dispute resolution forum for takeovers in Australia, from 2007 until 2019.

 Rodd advises boards of directors on a diverse range of issues including:

 - takeovers and takeover defences

 - demergers and corporate restructurings

 Rodd is recognised as a leading corporate and M&A practitioner in international and local directories, including:

 - Best Lawyers;

 - International Who’s Who of Corporate Governance Lawyers;

 - International Who’s Who of Mergers & Acquisition Lawyers;